Template for Quality Discussion Boards

 Discussion Resources

-Discussion resources provide links and additional instructions for students about any resources they will need to review in order to be successful during the discussion.
+Discussion resources provide links and additional instructions for students related to resources they will need to review in order to be successful during the discussion.
 You can also reference back to materials previously introduced in that week or module.

 Example